RocketSoftware/uniface-ux/src/ux/framework/README.md

   Defines the foundational logic of the UX Widget Framework and is shared by all UX widgets and workers.

 **[`widget.js`](./widget.js)**
   Defines the widget base class and is shared by all UX widgets.
-It implements all UX Interface life cycle methods and acts as the clue between Uniface and the workers.
+It implements all UX Interface life cycle methods and acts as the glue between Uniface and the workers.

 [**`workers`**](./workers/)
 The **workers** directory is organized into subfolders based on categories such as element, html_attribute, slotted, subwidgets, etc. Each of these subfolders contains JavaScript files that define specific Worker classes.
 For example, the slotted folder includes Workers like SlottedError, SlottedSubWidget, each responsible for handling specific widget behavior.